Best, Cheap Hardwood Floors?

 Other products sold as cabin grade may be shorts shown in the installation on the right.
 Manufacturers have to do something with all hardwood they cull from better graded material.
 Hence they become shorts.
 They can be as short as 8 inches to 12 inches opposed to their higher premium lines that run twelve inches to 84 in the case of many solid products.

 If you hunt long enough you cannot beat the price.
 For instance, that Bruce Cinnamon stained color may retail for eight or nine dollars a square foot, and the cabin grade as low as four.
 If you're near Dalton, Georgia prices are even cheaper, as the town is a mecca for seconds in all types of floor coverings.
 Lumber Liquidators is another good choice for these types of hardwood.

 This company is a good alternative to low priced flooring as they are the leading retailer of wood flooring across the USA.
 Cheap?
 Yes.
 Good?
 Hard to tell because the company sells so much product, but the overall consensus from members on our flooring talk forum is not positive.
 Conversely, Bob Vila endorses it, so there must be value?
-But we have doubts Vila has even looked at the product since he put it in his own home almost twelve years ago.
+But we have doubts Vila has even looked at the product since he put it in his own home almost fifteen years ago.

 How To Gauge What Good & Cheap Is?

 For first time homeowners that don't have a bundle to spend, any old hardwood may do.
 Unfortunately the question remains; what happens when problems occur?
 Which dealer is better apt to handle problems quickly?